firmoholanda/restaurant-js-webpack/readme.md

 # 📃 restaurant-js-webpack

-project for practicing DOM manipulation by dynamically rendering a simple restaurant homepage
+Project for practicing DOM manipulation by dynamically rendering a simple restaurant homepage